rfns/forgery/README.md

 # How it works

 After retrieving the web application and dispatch class from the provided url.
 A device redirection is put in play to capture all the outputs coming from the dispatch class.
+The diagram below describes how the mimicked request is transfer to the actual dispatcher.

 ![Forgery request flow](https://github.com/rfns/forgery/raw/master/doc/assets/forgery-requestflow.png)